issp-center-dev/dsqss/doc/en/dsqss/install.rst

-After seeing that all tests are passed, type the following command to install binary files:
+After seeing that all tests are passed, type the following command to install files:

 ::

    $ make install

-If the path for installation was changed, it is convenient to export the path:
+This installs the executable files into ``bin`` directory, the samples into ``share/dsqss/VERSION/samples`` directory, and a configure file ``dsqssvars-VERSION.sh`` into ``share/dsqss`` directory.
+Before executing utility tools and solvers, ``source`` the configure file in order to set the environment variables properly.
 ::

-   $ export PATH="/path/to/install/to:$PATH"
+   $ source share/dsqss/dsqssvar-VERSION.sh